xing/cross-application-csrf-prevention/README.md

 and sending the request, and since the token should be read from the cookies right before sending the request, it is unlikely to happen.

-In order to fully mitigate this race condition, the application should generate the token
-+ checksum pair in advance for every page containing several dynamic components that demand anti-CSRF protection.
+In order to fully mitigate this race condition, the application should generate the token/checksum pair in advance for every page containing several dynamic components that demand anti-CSRF protection.

 [XING]: https://www.xing.com